mrautenberg/petra-portfolio/README.md

 # Portfolio Petra Landfors (UX-designer)

-## :construction: WIP, nothing of interest right now, just a setup for a portfolio that will be done during the summer 2021..
+## :construction: WIP, nothing of interest right now, just a setup for a portfolio that will be done sooner or later